-We accept data science/ML/AI/NLP/Deep Learning-powered software companies.
-In other words, we are looking for companies where the core product or service uses unique insights from a data set in the product/service that is sold to customers.
+We accept "data-first" early stage startups.
+The ideal company is building a product based on: 1) a unique dataset; 2) a strong algorithm and model that delivers great value to potential customers; and 3) has a reinforcement learning model built in.
 We look for companies that can have national or worldwide reach and where the market is substantial.
-Specifically, we don't accept biotechnology companies, restaurants, consultancies, or other local service or retail oriented companies.
+Specifically, we don't accept biotechnology or consumer (aka B2C) companies, restaurants, consultancies, or other local service or retail oriented companies.

-The Program provides an awesome experience to propel your company from prototype to fundability in 12 weeks.
-Some studies liken this to packing 12 to 18 months of experience into 3 months!
-You should ask the founders that have been through the Program and check out what our past companies have to say about their experiences here.
+The Program provides an awesome experience to propel your company from prototype to fundability in 13 weeks.
+Some third-party studies liken programs like ours to packing 12 to 18 months of experience into 3 months!
+You should ask the founders that have been through the Program and check out what they have to say about their experiences here.
 Most will tell you that the Program exceeded their expectations!

 Beyond that, here is the full list of all the things we include in the Program:

 We assume that some smart people helped you build your prototype and maybe are already working on turning that into a usable product.
 In the application process, we'll want to understand how you are using Artificial Intelligence in the creation of your product.
-As a result, you should largely rely on the AI skills on your team to develop your product.
-The workshops and Accelerator program will focus on the company and category-building aspects of being an AI-powered company.
+As a result, you should largely rely on the technical skills on your team - and not BRIIA - to develop your product.
+The workshops and Accelerator program will focus on the company-building and category-building aspects of being an AI-powered company.
 That said, we do include several workshops that focus on your Data Strategy and take a contemporary look at the latest in AI.
-The program includes:
+The program includes the following AI elements:

 Admittance to the Accelerator Program is by application only.
 If admitted, there is no out-of-pocket cost to the entrepreneur and team for the 13-week program, or mentoring.
 You will also have full access to all of the in-kind benefits that our partners and sponsors provide to admitted companies.
-We also have community memberships available that include physical space for entrepreneurs that are not in the Accelerator program.

-Soon after the end of the three-month program, we'll organize an Investor Demo Day where angel investors and venture capitalists will check out your technology and listen to your pitch.
+Soon after the end of the three-month program, we'll organize an Investor Day where angel investors and venture capitalists will check out your technology and listen to your pitch.
 For the Fall 2019 Program, Investor Day is on Nov 19.
 We'll coach you so you're as effective as possible, and do everything we can do to help you acquire follow on funding.
 As a value to you, we are continuously meeting with VCs and investors in and out of the Tri-Valley region.
 If you are well-prepared, we will do our best to connect you with the right sources of capital.

 No. The mentors are dedicated to helping the companies that we select.
 Please don't bombard them with emails.